 These side effects are temporary and should go away after treatment ends.
 Because cure rates have improved significantly, there are potential late effects from radiation that vary based upon the area treated and dose you receive.

-For more information about the diagnosis and treatment of bladder cancer, please visit the following websites:
+For more information about the diagnosis and treatment of Lymphomas, please visit the following websites:

 American Cancer Society